 Don’t waste your time, or the readers’ and try to avoid the red flag killers highlighted above.
 Instead, stay focused on presenting a professional front, and on tangibly highlighting your abilities and accomplishments, and your job applications are more likely to break through that mysterious HR black hole.

-Are you looking for more specific examples, check out our resume samples page.
+Are you looking for more specific examples?
+Check out our resume samples page!
 There, we give detailed examples and explanations for sample CVs for a broad range of roles including IT Project Manager, Finance Manager, Sales Directors & Banking Executives.
 Are you a fresh graduate or currently still studying?
 We’ve got you covered too!

 That’t it!
 That is how to write a resume that stands out.